schizo99/dnschecker/README.md

 - `DNS_HOSTNAME`: This variable should be set to the DNS hostname that will be looked up.

+- `INTERFACE`: This variable should be set to the interface of your opnsense router that will be looked up.

 ## Setting Environment Variables

 Environment variables can be set in various ways depending on your operating system and shell.
 Here are examples for Bash and PowerShell: